fbpx Skip to main content

 Centurion Way

-The Centurion Way is an 11km (6.8 miles) cycling and walking path between Chichester, Lavant and West Dean.
-It follows the old, dismantled Chichester to Midhurst railway line, which was fully closed by 1991 and the name is based on the fact that the path crosses the course of a Roman road.
+Centurion Way is an 13km (8 miles) cycling and walking path starting in Chichester, and passing through Lavant and West Dean.
+It follows the old Chichester to Midhurst railway line, first opened to passengers in 1881 and fully closed by 1991.
+The name was chosen by a student from Bishop Luffa school in Chichester, based on the fact that the path crosses the course of a Roman road.

-The Centurion Way provides a safe and sustainable link for walkers, cyclists and the less able between Chichester and the heart of the South Downs National Park.
-Starting in Chichester (near Bishop Luffa School) the route currently finishes at West Dean and SDNPA are responsible for the unbound gravel section of path only, from north of Lavant to West Dean.
+Centurion Way provides a safe and sustainable link for walkers, cyclists and anyone with restricted mobility, between Chichester and the heart of the South Downs National Park.
+Starting near Bishop Luffa School, the route currently finishes at Cucumber Farm in Singleton.

-Led by the South Downs National Park Authority working with a range of partners and landowners, the route is currently being extended from West Dean to Cocking to link up with the 100-mile long South Downs Way National Trail.
+Led by the South Downs National Park Authority working with a range of partners and landowners, the route has been extended from West Dean to Cucumber Farm, and further extensions are planned to link the trail up with the 100-mile long South Downs Way National Trail in Cocking.

 Please click on the tab for Centurion Way extension project for updates on the work.